Quantum loop groups and shuffle algebras via Lyndon words: Shuffle algebras of Feigin-Odesskii and Enriquez

 But if in \eqref{eqn:contradiction} we take $n$ larger than the leading power of $\hbar$ in all the $c_{\alpha_1,\dots,\alpha_k}^{d_1,\dots,d_k}$ which appear as coefficients of $\jmath(y)$, we obtain a contradiction. \end{proof}

-\begin{remark} In type $A$ (both finite and affine), a proof of Proposition \ref{cor:injective} was provided in~\cite[Theorem 1.1]{N2}.
-In general simply laced types (both finite and affine), a proof of injectivity follows from~\cite[Theorem 2.3.2(b) combined with formula (2.39)]{VV}, using the framework of $K$-theoretic Hall algebras of quivers, see~\cite{SV}. \end{remark}
+\begin{remark} In type $A_{n-1}$ (and its affine version corresponding to quantum toroidal algebras of $\mathfrak{sl}_n$), a proof of Proposition~\ref{cor:injective} was provided in~\cite[Theorem~1.1]{N2}.
+In simply laced finite types (as well as simply laced affine types), a proof of injectivity follows from~\cite[Theorem 2.3.2(b) combined with formula (2.50)]{VV}, using the framework of $K$-theoretic Hall algebras of quivers, see~\cite{SV}.
+In contrast, our proof of Proposition~\ref{cor:injective} for all finite types is based on~\cite{E2} and the PBW bases of Section~\ref{sec:quantum}. \end{remark}

 Define the \underline{extended shuffle algebras} as:

 with pairwise commuting $\ph$'s, where the multiplication is governed by the rule:

 for any $R^\pm \in \CA_{\pm \bk}$, where the $\zeta$-factors are expanded as power series in non-negative powers of $w^{\mp 1}$.
 Above, as before, we encode all $\ph$'s into the generating series: